Thinking of getting active?

 - Type of event – do you want to walk or trek, run, cycle, swim?

 - Location – where would you like your challenge to take place?
 Locally, in the UK or international?

 - Current level of fitness; do you consider yourself a beginner, getting there, average, fit or very fit?

 Be careful to balance your desire to try something out of your comfort zone with what you are going to be better suited to and the time you will need to train.
 Running is a popular choice for a charity challenge but not great for those perhaps prone to injury.
 Cycling is a better option to minimise stress on the body, but some may not be comfortable on the roads.

-Whatever your choice or even if you need help choosing, please contact us we are here at Against Breast Cancer to help guide you through your challenge experience.
+Whatever your choice or even if you need help choosing, please contact our events team, who can help guide you through your challenge experience.
 We cannot wait to get started with you……